 The National Examination Body in Occupational Safety and Health is a leader in the health and safety industry globally.
 Working with businesses in over 132 countries, NEBOSH have a number of highly respected and widely recognised courses under their name.

-One of the many advantages of the NEBOSH General Certificate is that it’s suitable for everyone; you don’t need any other qualifications and experience to take it.
+One of the many advantages of the NEBOSH General Certificate is that it’s suitable for everyone.
+You don’t need any other qualifications and experience to take it.

-However, you should make sure you’re able to commit to the recommended number of hours of study (133 hours) to be able to successfully pass the course.
+That said, you should make sure you’re able to commit to the recommended number of hours of study (133 hours) to be able to successfully pass the course.
 You’ll need to be able to understand and discuss technical concepts, so you’ll also need to have a good level of reading and writing English skills.

 Exams for the NEBOSH General Certificate must be taken in English, but you’ll be able to request additional time and a dictionary if English isn’t your first language.